KyleGough/sudoku/README.md

 The *hidden candidate* technique is another simple technique for identifying the value of cells.
 If a candidate is valid in only one cell within a column, row or sector then that cell must be that value.
 This technique has been implemented using a **O(N<sup>3</sup>)** complexity algorithm as each cell in a structure (column, row, sector) must be checked against each candidate.

-* Using only the *Single Candidate* and *Hidden Candidate* techniques, *44.6%* of the 49,151 17-clue sudokus were solved.
-However, these two strategies are sufficient enough to solve every simple sudoku.
+* Using only the *Single Candidate* and *Hidden Candidate* techniques, *44.6%* of the 49,151 17-clue Sudokus were solved.
+However, these two strategies are sufficient enough to solve every simple Sudoku.